I have a confession. I can’t remember 90% of the academic material I learned at University!

 Evaluate Your Goals and Outcome

-Where are you headed?
+How do you know where you are going?
 Do your current choices support this?

 Since we’re talking about personal finances here, where are you currently?